BaristaLabs/Espresso-v8/README.md

 See the following for a reference: https://v8.dev/docs/build

-Also, in windows, install the Windows 10 SDK separately from Visual Studio 2019: https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk
+Also, in windows, install the Windows 10 SDK separately from Visual Studio 2019: https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk (See Note Below))

 Ensure the Debugging tools are installed as it is required.